Our backyard orchard is filled with stunning pink and white blossoms, buzzing busy bees, and tiny fruit growing on our field of fruit trees.

 How to Create Easter Table Decor

-First I’ll share the party with you, and then show you how easy it was to make some of the Easter table decor and share the cut files with you so you can make your own.
+First I’ll share the party with you, then show you how easy it was to make some of the Easter table decor.

 Easter Treats for Kids